Culture & Education

 Japanese Government Monbukagakusho (Ministry of Education, Culture, Sports, Science and Technology/MEXT) Scholarships

-Research Student Scholarships [2026 applications for Embassy recommendation now being accepted]
+Research Student Scholarships [2026 applications for Embassy recommendation CLOSED]

 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan offers Research Student Scholarships to students with a minimum of a bachelor’s degree who wish to study in graduate courses at Japanese universities as Research Students (either as regular students or non-regular students) under the Japanese Government (MEXT) Scholarship Programme for 2026.
 In principle, applicants must have been born on or after 2 April 1991.